iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ### 2.4 Creating multiple chats, searching for particular chats and searching for words/phrases/characters in said chats

 ChatGPT's technology is such that it is able to use the previous prompts and AI-generated responses within a singular chat and extract a context from it.
 A user may decide that they want a completely new context or just a blank screen for clarity and organisational purposes.
-When the user swipes left, they are able to see an accumulation of pre-existing chats (if any) with AI-generated titles based on the chat's context.
+When the user swipes left, they are able to see an accumulation of pre-existing chats (if any) with AI-generated titles based on the chat's context, to increase the memorability of the chat for the user.
 If the user desired to search for a specific pattern of words, phrases or characters from from their entire chat history, again, the iOS engine does its simple local tasks via the keyboard and then the app returns all relevant results it can find within a specific time period.
 If older results are required, the user is prompted to do so.
 When a search result is clicked, the application interface then directs the user to very beginning of that specific chat.
+This can be particularly useful, reducing the mental memory load on the user, as they have numerous chats stockpiled after prolonged general usage.

-### 2.5 Automating simple digital tasks
+### 2.5 Automating digital tasks

+A very niche usage scenario, but is very likely to occur for the advanced user.
+Such scenarios may include smart home automation to automatic email management, but the process for AI automation remains fairly similar; just adaption for the specific service which the user desires.
+This starts with the user sending in a prompt, such as:
+> "Can you provide steps to schedule a daily email report of my Google Analytics data?"

+ChatGPT will then outline a well-informed process, including information on how the user can use tools such as Zapier to connect Google Analytics and Gmail to present the scheduled automated report.
+Following these instructions will lead the user to the Zapier dashboard (see Appendix 5) where they themselves can further fine-tune and customise the automation to their liking.
+If the user does decide to adopt a more complex workflow automation, the user can then request ChatGPT for directions for which the user can simply follow them.
+The involvement of ChatGPT helps to abstract what would be a complex task into simple high-level steps.
+Again, as mentioned in the second usage scenario 2.4, it takes away from the mental load the user has to invest.
+The automation takes a series of multiple tasks which the user normally has to manually do.

 # 3 Threat scenarios